aeron7/alice_blue_pro/README.md

+Deprecated: [Unofficed](https://www.unofficed.com/) is no longer a partner of Aliceblue.
+We will not provide any support, and no further updates or code maintenance will be done.

 ## Alice Blue API Unofficial Functions

 This is unofficial extender library using [Krishna's Python Wrapper](https://github.com/krishnavelu/alice_blue/) for trading in [Aliceblue](https://www.unofficed.com/go/aliceblue) made for the community of [Unofficed](https://www.unofficed.com)